ACCESS-NRI/access-nri-intake-catalog/docs/usage/what.rst

 A simple search API allows users to filter the entries in the catalog based on these metadata attributes.
 The idea is that users will:

-#. search the ACCESS-NRI catalog for data products containing the models, variables etc that are of
+#. search the ACCESS-NRI catalog for data products, e.g. products containing the models, variables etc
-   interest to them.
+   that are of interest to them.
-#. open the Intake-ESM datastore(s) for the filtered product(s).
+#. open the Intake-ESM datastore(s) for the product(s) of interest.
-#. possibly query further on the files within the datastores(s) and eventually open some data as
-   xarray Dataset(s) to analyse.

-The following shows a schematic of the general process for using the catalog to load xarray Datasets from one or more data products.
+#. search the Intake-ESM datastore(s) for the datasets within each product that are of interest to them.
+   A "dataset" here is a set of files that can be readily opened and combined for analysis.
+#. open the datasets of interest as xarray Dataset(s).
+#. perform some analysis on the xarray Dataset(s).

+This process is illustrated in the schematic below.

 .. image:: ../_static/catalog_flow.svg
   :align: center